Ouranosinc/Magpie/docs/configuration.rst

 =============

 At startup, `Magpie` application will load multiple configuration files to define various behaviours or setup operations.
-These are defined though the configuration settings presented below.
+These are defined though the configuration settings presented in below sections.

 All generic `Magpie` configuration settings can be defined through either the `magpie.ini`_ file or environment variables.
 Values defined in `magpie.ini`_ are expected to follow the ``magpie.[variable_name]`` format, and corresponding ``MAGPIE_[VARIABLE_NAME]`` format is used for environment variables.
 Both of these alternatives match the constants defined in `constants.py`_ and can be used interchangeably.

+.. versionchanged:: 1.1
-Order of resolution will prioritize setting values over environment variables in case of duplicate configurations resulting into different values.
+    Order of resolution will prioritize *setting configurations* over *environment variables* in case of duplicates resulting into different values.
+Environment variables will not override already specified setting values.

+    Previous versions of `Magpie` would instead prioritize environment variables, but this behaviour was deemed as counter intuitive.
+This is attributed to the global scope nature of environment variables that often made it hard to understand why some custom INI file would not behave as intended since those variable would inconsistently take precedence whether or not they were defined.
+Using a common configuration file makes it easier to maintain and understand the applied settings, and is therefore preferable.

 .. _constants.py: https://github.com/Ouranosinc/Magpie/tree/master/magpie/constants.py